keptn/keptn.github.io/content/docs/0.7.x/integrations/custom_integration/index.md

 keywords: [0.7.x-integration]
 ---

-Here you learn how to add additional functionality to your Keptn installation with a custom [*Keptn-service*](#keptn-service) or [*SLI-provider*](#sli-provider).
-While a *Keptn-service* enriches a continuous delivery or operational workflow with additional functionality or with an extra tool, a *SLI-provider* is used to query Service-Level Indicators (SLI) from an external source like a monitoring or testing solution.
+Here you learn how to add additional functionality to your Keptn installation with a custom [*Keptn-service*](#keptn-service), [*SLI-provider*](../sli_provider), or [*Action-provider*](../action_provider).
+* A *Keptn-service* enriches a continuous delivery or operational workflow with additional functionality or with an extra tool.
+* An *SLI-provider* is used to query Service-Level Indicators (SLI) from an external source like a monitoring or testing solution.
+* An *Action-provider* is used to extend a remediation workflow with an individual action step.

 ## Template Repository